padmapuli/Data-Analysis-Power-BI-/README.md

 -  Average Pizzas Per Order: Dividing total number of pizzas sold by total number of orders

 # Problem Statement
-   We would like to visualise the various aspects of pizza sales data to gain insights and to understand jey trends.
+   We would like to visualise the various aspects of pizza sales data to gain insights and to understand Key trends.
 We have identified the following requirements for creating charts.
 # Charts
 - Daily Trend for total orders: Create a bar chart that displays the daily trend of total orders over a specific time period.
 This chart will helps us to identify